Kreindler Settles Cases for Families of Hudson River Mid-air Collision

 The Hudson River accident raised a number of aviation safety issues:

-Training - pilots entering the New York City airspace should fully understand the dangers associated operating at a low altitude in a narrow area with significant traffic.
+- Training - pilots entering New York City airspace should fully understand the dangers associated with operating at a low altitude in a narrow area with significant traffic.

 - Air Traffic Control communications, clearances and directions.

 Kreindler partners have handled many cases involving tours, sight-seeing, private airplanes and mid-air crashes, including the Piper and de Havilland aircraft models.